reanblock/noir-zk-proof-demo/README.md

 ## Verify the Proof

 Now we put ourselves in the shoes of Bob.
 He is the bouncer and Alice has provided him with the `target/proof` file.
-Bob also has the circit program `src/main.nr` and the public inputs `password_hash` value.
-However, Bob does NOT know the `password` and (at this point) does not know if the proof is valid.
+Bob also has the circuit program `src/main.nr` and the public inputs `password_hash` value (which is included in the proof file as mentioned earlier).
+However, Bob does NOT know the `password` and also does not yet know if the proof is valid!

 So now Bob needs to verify the proof!

-First lets just assume that Bob only has the `src/main.nr` file in the project.
+First lets just assume that Bob only has the `src/main.nr` and `target/proof` files in his project.
 First he can compile like so:

 ```bash
 nargo compile
 ```

-How can Bob be certain that he is compiling the same circit that Alice compiled?
+How can Bob be certain that he is compiling the same circuit that Alice compiled?
 This is where `bb` can be used again:

 ```bash
 bb write_vk -b target/workshop.json -o target